usacpcheung/sims-uploader/README.md

    ON DUPLICATE KEY UPDATE staging_table = VALUES(staging_table), metadata_columns = VALUES(metadata_columns);
    ```

-   To onboard a new Excel layout, create its staging table (e.g. `SOURCE sql/new_sheet_raw.sql;`) and insert the corresponding row into `sheet_ingest_config`.
+   To onboard a new Excel layout, create its staging table (e.g. `SOURCE sql/new_sheet_raw.sql;`) and insert the corresponding row into `sheet_ingest_config` with an appropriate `workbook_type`.
 The preprocessor will automatically pick up the mapping, query the live schema for required headers, and order columns to match the staging table on the next run—no code change required.

 3. **Load into MariaDB**
    ```sql